-- 1. The President of the Chamber shall inform the Accused of his or her rights under Rule 21(1)(d) and shall conduct the hearing.
-All the judges may ask any questions which they consider to be conducive to ascertaining the truth.
-In this respect, they have a duty to raise all pertinent questions, whether these would tend to prove or disprove the guilt of the Accused. - 2.
-After questioning by the judges, the Co-Prosecutors and all the other parties and their lawyers shall have the right to question the Accused.
+1. The President of the Chamber shall inform the Accused of his or her rights under Rule 21(1)(d) and shall conduct the hearing.
+The judges have a duty to raise all pertinent questions, whether these would tend to prove or disprove the guilt of the Accused.

+2. The Co-Prosecutors and all the other parties and their lawyers shall also have the right to question the Accused.
 All questions shall be asked with the permission of the President.
-Except for questions asked by the Co-Prosecutors and the lawyers, all questions shall be asked through the President of the Chamber.
+Except for questions asked by the Co-Prosecutors and the lawyers, all questions shall be asked through the President of the Chamber and in the order as determined by him.